 Disclaimers Regarding Services and Materials

-Cambridge University Press does not warrant that CHO will be usefully accessible in every hardware/software environment.
-Cambridge University Press does not warrant the accuracy or completeness of any information contained in CHO, or its merchantability or fitness for a particular purpose.
+Cambridge University Press does not warrant that CCO will be usefully accessible in every hardware/software environment.
+Cambridge University Press does not warrant the accuracy or completeness of any information contained in CCO, or its merchantability or fitness for a particular purpose.

-Nothing in this Agreement shall limit your rights to make 'fair dealing' of CHO Content as that term is defined under the Copyright, Design and Patent Act 1988.
+Nothing in this Agreement shall limit your rights to make 'fair dealing' of CCO Content as that term is defined under the Copyright, Design and Patent Act 1988.

 In the event that you commit a material breach of this Agreement Cambridge University Press may, at its discretion, terminate this Agreement, and/or exercise all rights and remedies which may be available to it in law or equity.

 Cambridge University Press may terminate this Agreement at any time.
-In the event that Cambridge University Press terminates this Agreement for reasons other than your breach of this Agreement, no refunds will be applicable without any prior agreement with Cambridge University Press.
+In the event that Cambridge University Press terminates this Agreement for reasons other than your breach of this Agreement, you will be refunded the pro rata portion of any subscription fees that you have paid.

 Upon termination of this Agreement, you agree to continue to adhere to the provisions of this Agreement relating to any Cambridge University Press Intellectual Property.